iamyoshita/DBMS-practice/README.md

 # DBMS-practice
-questions and queries in plsql
+questions and queries in sql. also inclused plsql,trigger etc